football-fastball/pyThor/README.md

 Also removed source code of an auxiliary preprocessor dependency (described 2015-01-31) that was a bit flimsy that was in a test phase to ensure reliability and that the feature affected by the code removal has similar features that already exist automatically with using python quick tags <% %> and can simply code the raw string literal, r""" """ as needed to your preference.
+Updated the example page output by the .php file now displays how to display source code with pre tags with the exact same newlines as in the source code .py file, and an example of html automatically wrapping text (as it usually does) with pre tags and css style to wrap a block of text (without the use of several <br> tags), neat.

 2015-02-17
 The features of a htmlentities method to python quick tags <% %> have been added and now also